-This roasted grape salad is an excellent dish to serve for a ladies luncheon, or any time you want light fare that’s full of flavor.
+This roasted grape salad is an excellent recipe for entertaining.
+It’s a unique way to add grapes to a salad and you won’t believe how delicious they are when roasted!
+Serve this when you host a ladies luncheon, or any time you want light fare that’s full of flavor.
 The combination of sweet and salty is divine!

 Roasted Grape Salad